| Title: | Intracardiac Electrograms |

 tool for annotating WFDB-files, as well as the extension that is appended to

-name to notate the type.
+the record name to notate the type.
 Generally, the types of annotations

 that are supported are described below: